 Ever since I was a baby, my Dad has always exposed me to music.
-A lot of the music that he played was from artists such as, Blind Melon, Neil Young, and The Beatles.
+A lot of the music that he played was from artists like Blind Melon, Neil Young, and The Beatles.
 Eventually, I decided that I wanted to play music.
 So, at 7 years old, I picked up my first guitar.
-It went from me singing Disney tunes around the house, to me sitting on our couch playing Taylor Swift on my guitar.
+It went from me singing Disney tunes around the house to me sitting on our couch playing Taylor Swift on my guitar.

 Starting around 1st grade, I started writing songs.
 I would sit at my desk during class and write songs.
 Eventually, my friend and I wrote a few together.
 We created a small band of two first graders called, "The Cheetah Girls".
 We chose that name because we thought the movie was cool.
 We wrote our lyrics on small pieces of scrap paper that our teacher gave us.
 Every time we wrote a new song, our teacher would let us get up in front of the class and sing it.

 As we transitioned into second grade, "The Cheetah Girls" slowly disappeared, due to us being in different classes.
 The school program I was in was very dedicated to the arts, and they built a stage in their common area.
 I saw that as an opportunity to put myself out there.
 I then gathered a few of my friends, and we made a band called, "The Star Girls".
 Every morning during 'Morning Mingle' time, our teachers would let us get up there and sing the songs we wrote.
 We sang almost every morning.